gardener/gardener/docs/usage/project/namespaced-cloud-profiles.md

 ## Field Modification Restrictions

-In order to make changes to specific fields in the `NamespacedCloudProfile`, a user must be granted custom RBAC verbs, which are typically only granted to landscape operators.
+In order to make changes to specific fields in the `NamespacedCloudProfile`, a user must be granted custom RBAC verbs.
+Modifications of these fields need to be performed with caution and might require additional validation steps or accompanying changes.
+By default, only landscape operators have the permission to change these fields, as they are usually able to judge the implications.

-The following fields require the corresponding custom verbs to be modified:
+Changing the following fields require the corresponding custom verbs:
 * For changing the `.spec.kubernetes` field, the custom verb `modify-spec-kubernetes` is required.
 * For changing the `.spec.machineImages` field, the custom verb `modify-spec-machineimages` is required.
 * For changing the `.spec.providerConfig` field, the custom verb `modify-spec-providerconfig` is required.